ucdavisdatalab/workshop_research_computing/chapters/01_principles.md

 1. **Primary practices** are the ones you should always adopt for every project.
 For example, you should always keep notes (documentation).
 2. **Secondary practices** are the ones that are generally a good idea, but aren't relevant to every project.
-For example, you don't need to use a Python environment manager if you aren't writing any Python code, but you almost always should if you are.
+For example, if your project includes a lot of Python code, you should use an environment manager, but if your project doesn't include any code, you might not need one.
-3. **Case-by-case practices** are the ones that have a low benefit-to-cost ratio, so you should consider the details of your project carefully before adopting them.
+3. **Case-by-case practices** are the ones that have a high cost-to-benefit ratio, so you should consider the details of your project carefully before adopting them.
 For certain kinds of projects, they can be very important, but for others, not so much.
 For example, turning your code into a